roy-jingyang/roy-jingyang.github.io/_pages/about.md

 I am a PhD candidate at the School of Information Systems, Queensland University of Technology (QUT), and a researcher in the areas of Process Mining as well as Business Process Management (BPM).
-His current research interests include:
+My current research interests include:

 - Organizational Model Mining